 If your unit is emitting a hissing sound, it’s possible that there is a crack in the coils, while a gurgling sound could indicate that there is a hole somewhere in the coils.
 Don’t be tempted to use a sealant to seal the hole or crack in the coils.
 This is a temporary fix that could lead to long-term damage to the unit.

-The capacitor is an essential part of your air conditioner.
+The capacitor is an essential part of your AC system.
 It’s the electrical component that keeps your machine running smoothly.
 The start capacitor sends an electric charge that starts the motor, while the run capacitor intermittently charges the motor to keep it going.
 If your unit won’t turn on or is running at partial capacity, it could be due to a blown capacitor.
 It’s normal to smell smoke in the case of a malfunctioning or dead capacitor, so don’t panic.
 However, turning the unit off and unplugging it is a good idea if you do smell electrical burning.

 Your air conditioner should emit cold air consistently and run without emitting unusual noises or leaking water.
 To keep your unit in top working condition, remember to contact a fully qualified technician for regular maintenance or to fix any mechanical issues.